seek4science/seek/tech/upgrading.md

 and other necessary changes.
 Note that seek:upgrade may take longer than usual if you have data stored that points to remote content.

-    cd .. && cd seek #this is to allow RVM to pick up the ruby and gemset changes gem install bundler
+    cd . #this is to allow RVM to pick up the ruby and gemset changes gem install bundler
     bundle install --deployment
     bundle exec rake seek:upgrade